Second-biggest cryptocurrency ethereum breaks $4,000 to hit record high

 LONDON/SINGAPORE: Cryptocurrency ethereum broke $4,000 for the first time on Monday, climbing to a new peak for a third day in a row on bets it may find new uses, although some analysts said it was overvalued at current levels.

-Ethereum, the second-largest coin by market capitalisation, jumped more than 6pc to just below $4,175, and was last up around 2pc.
+Ethereum, the second-largest coin by market capitalisation, jumped more than 6% to just below $4,175, and was last up around 2%.

-It has soared this year, fuelled by expectations of wider use, based in part on its role in decentralised finance - "DeFi" - platforms that facilitate crypto-denominated lending outside traditional banking.

 But some analysts said ethereum’s increasing valuation was not underpinned by data of how widely it is used.